Overland vehicle modifications

 Understanding this, you can seek out what modifications are needed to support your plans.
 Obviously you can still go over and above, but being clear about whether a modification is needed or just simply wanted, at least puts you in control of your spending and tinkering.
 I didn’t need a Unimog for 99% of our off road adventures but I certainly wanted one.
 Now I find myself needing it because I want to take the difficult route!

-Keep the vehicle as standard as possible
+Keep your overland truck as standard as possible

 Recognise the more you modify, the further from the manufacturer’s base vehicle specification you move.
 So what, you may ask.
 Well, if and when you need a repair or spares, the less likely you are to have your dealership’s support.
 Once you start re-mapping engine computers, adding after market crawler gears, cutting panels in the body, changing axles and bolting on super extended suspension for mile high articulation, you will need to source the failed component part from a specialist dealer.
 You may have a local specialist who can source the necessary component part and get you back on the road, quick smart.